Freddie Mercury – 5th September 1946 – 24th November 1991

 Freddie Mercury died November 24th 1991 – Anniversary of his passing

-On this day in 1991, 24th November, Freddie Mercury died at his home in London.
+On this day in 1991, 24th November, Freddie Mercury died at his home in Logan Place, London.

-The world had lost its best Rock Front-man.
+Freddie Mercury died and the world lost its best Rock Front-man.

 Please feel free to leave your comments or Tributes below…

 Farrokh Bulsara was born on Thursday, 5th of September 1946 on small African spice island of Zanzibar, to parents Bomi and Jer Bulsara.
 His early school years were spent away from the family as he attended a boarding school in Bombay.
 Freddie’s father Bomi, was a British diplomat, so they were often moving from one location to another.
 In 1954, aged only 8 years, Freddie started to attend British College School, St. Peter’s in Panchgan.
 At this time his schoolmates started to call him by the more English name of Freddie.
 The school was typically British and in sports Freddie was very strong in boxing and in table tennis, winning many trophies and medals.
 Freddie also loved art and music and showed great talent in both areas; playing the piano and performing in school shows and also joining the school choir.
 Freddie, with the encouragement of the headmaster of the school, did piano lessons and applied himself to them very well achieving Grade IV in both practical and theory.
 In 1958, five friends at St Peter’s School formed a rock’n’roll outfit called ‘The Hectics’ – the members were Freddie Bulsara, Bruce Murray, Derrick Branche, Victory Rana and Farang Irani (Freddie was the piano player in the band).
 They played at school parties, at annual events and school dances.

 You must be logged in to post a comment.